DevNambi/blog-drafts/070 - Environmental Engineering.md

 ### What Problems Will We Face?

 * Lack of clean water
+	* Consider condensation technology as a possible way forward.
+All of that agricultural water goes somewhere, and it's not into the food.
 * Not enough food
 	* Drought in agricultural areas
 * Ocean acidification